“And if the band you’re playing in starts playing different tunes / I’ll see you on the dark side of the moon”

 Piper At The Gates Of Dawn is an incredibly overlooked and underrated Pink Floyd album.
 Its place in the Floyd discography is made sadder knowing the mad genius of Syd Barrett on display there would burn him out completely.
-The later Floyd work isn’t necessarily bad – it just does not carry the spark of genius seen in Piper.
-(That said, we did have “Pigs On The Wing” played at our wedding.)
-Of the post-Barrett album, I am firmly in the Dark Side Of The Moon camp.
+The later Floyd work isn’t necessarily bad.
+It just does not carry the spark of genius seen in Piper.
+(That said, I did have “Pigs On The Wing” played at my wedding.)
+Of the post-Barrett albums, I am firmly in the Dark Side Of The Moon camp.
 It marked an incredible leap forward in both songwriting and production.
 Yeah, it may be a bit of a stoner cliche and perhaps The Wall is more ambitious, but one listen to “Brain Damage” is all you need to understand the brilliance of this album.
 It’s an epic and bittersweet tribute to Barrett, and possibly the best track on Dark Side Of The Moon.
 It is also the most logical pun for a mushroom sloppy joe.

-The result is a surprisingly “meaty” sloppy joe with a bit of heat and all the comfort of the carnivore version.
-I had originally made this with a straight up Southern vinegar slaw and bread & butter pickles, but decided to go a bit fancier with jalapeno pickle slaw and some pickled carrots.
-The slaw adds extra heat but also some creaminess.
-(To make this vegan, use a vegan “mayo” make mayo with aquafaba) or The pickled carrot has a wonderful crunch and beautiful sourness.
+This is a surprisingly “meaty” sloppy joe with a bit of heat and all the comfort of the carnivore version.
+I had originally made this with straight-up Southern vinegar slaw and bread & butter pickles, but decided to go a bit fancier with jalapeno pickle slaw and some pickled carrots.
+The slaw adds extra heat but also some crunch.
+The pickled carrot has a beautiful sourness.

 Many might argue for a potato roll as the bread component, but I disagree strongly.
 The only good use for a potato roll is a smash burger.
 Heavily sauced sandwiches like this need a stronger bread.
 Any variety of sandwich roll will work well as will a couple of slices of study sourdough or country bread.
 You want a bread choice that is going to allow you to pick up your sandwich from first to the last bite.